 The second method to making Royal Icing, uses no eggs.
-The alternative ingredient is to use Meringue Powder – which can be bought or made ( in my opinion, the process for making meringur powder, is so time-consuming and “niggly” that I choose to just buy the stuff instead).
+The alternative ingredient is to use Meringue Powder or see my post about alternative ingredients for food intolerences – which can be bought or made ( in my opinion, the process for making meringur powder, is so time-consuming and “niggly” that I choose to just buy the stuff instead).

 When using meringue powder, I follow the basic recipe created by Sally’s baking Addiction which is just as simple as Martha’s raw egg recipe.
 Again, I use lemon juice instead of water, for the same reasons that I gave with the raw egg method.

 Both Royal Icing methods, can be flavoured and coloured accordingly.
 They can both be made ahead of time and chilled a few days before their use.

 My Story – Why Lemon Juice Instead of Water?

 Well, there is actually a story to why I like to use lemon juice and it is one of my many childhood memories of, now, what shall we call it? “un-witnessed crimes”.
 The story goes like this:

 My family was invited to one of my many cousins’ one – year old birthday celebrations.
 I was about six years of age at the time (1978), and my aunt had left her baby girl’s lovely pink birthday cake, (that she had lovingly made), on a small hall side table, covered in thick lace.

 The children were told to strictly stay out of the house and away, from the birthday cake.
 We were all banned to the backyard to play hide-and-seek.